All About Schedule

 Whether you create an Action Card in Lists, Schedule, or Logbook, anything assigned a date will make its way over to Schedule under its date.
 Each day is represented by a header stating its date and day of the week, visibly separating each day while flowing your schedule together on one screen.

 With the Timepage integration in iOS, your calendar events will appear on Schedule under their respective days.
-The events will show their time, calendar color, and title; tapping them will launch Timepage.
+The events will show their time, calendar color, and title.
+Tap to open the event in Timepage.

 When a scheduled date with assigned tasks pass, the actions will appear for review in Review Mode.
 At the top of the screen, you’ll see a number next to the icon, signifying the number of overdue tasks.
 Tap the button to enter Review Mode.